Deception Tip 72:

 Hello and welcome to the Deception Tips podcast where you will learn amazing cues to detect deceit that will help you read people like never before.
 I’m your host Spencer Coffman, let’s get started.

-If you’re listening on a different platform, I really would appreciate it if you’d leave a review on those three plus whatever another platform you are listening on.
+If you’re listening on a different platform, I really would appreciate it if you’d leave a review on those three, plus whatever other platform you are listening on.
 In addition, if you could subscribe to the Body Language YouTube channel where these deception tips videos are that would also really help me out.

 Occasionally drop a comment on there, that would be great, like a video or something like that, share it, that would all be for the top.
 If you could write a review for this podcast and you can subscribe to the Body Language channel, that would be tremendous.
 In fact, if you do that, contact me in some way, I want to hear from you.